jarrighi/NewRelicPractice/README.md

 $ cd newrelic-support-training-apps
 ```

-You should see the following items in this directory
+You should see the following items in this directory...

 ```
 $ ls